Blimp: Etymology

 The origin of the word "blimp" has been the subject of some confusion.
 Lennart Ege notes two possible derivations:

-The onomatopoeic derivation, as the sound the airship makes when one taps the envelope (balloon) with a finger, was recorded in the British Aeronautical Journal.

 A 1943 etymology, published in The New York Times, supports a British origin during the First World War when the British were experimenting with lighter-than-air craft.
 The initial non-rigid aircraft was called the A-limp; and a second version called the B-limp was deemed more satisfactory.

 Yet a third derivation is given by Barnes and James in Shorts Aircraft since 1900:

 Dr. A. D. Topping researched the origins of the word and concluded that the British had never had a "Type B, limp" designation, and that Cunningham's coinage appeared to be the correct explanation.

 The Oxford English Dictionary notes its use in print in 1916: "Visited the Blimps ... this afternoon at Capel".
 In 1918, the Illustrated London News said that it was "an onomatopœic name invented by that genius for apposite nomenclature, the late Horace Short".